CBD In Addiction Treatment: Can CBD Help Overcome Opiate Addiction?

 Established Methods of Treating Opioid Addiction

-Treatment for opioid use disorder usually consists of psychotherapy, medication, and evaluation for underlying health issues.
+Treatment CBD for Opiate Addiction use disorder usually consists of psychotherapy, medication, and evaluation for underlying health issues.
 Medical devices may also be used, such as the NSS-2 Bridge that delivers electronic signals to the brain areas responsible for addiction.

 Medications are the most common form of treatment, with 80% of patients taking a pharmaceutical during withdrawal.
 Many of these medications, such as methadone and buprenorphine, are opiate-based and carry their own set of risks.
 There have been deaths involving these medications, with methadone showing potential to be six times as lethal as buprenorphine.